BlinkID/blinkid-in-browser/examples/getting-started/README.md

 ![](https://i.imgur.com/7MIYUV8.png)

-Here you should click on the `Start New Trial` button, and in the following screen select `BlinkID` as the product, `InBrowser` as the platform, and `localhost` as the domain name (for testing; before going into production, you should update this to your actual domain)
+Here you should click on the `Start New Trial` button, and in the following screen select `BlinkID` as the product, `InBrowser` as the platform, and `localhost` as the domain name for the testing environment.
+Before going into production, you should update the domain name to your actual domain.

 ![](https://i.imgur.com/l0CsJ51.png)